noahehall/theBookOfNoah/0current/security/oauth.md

 #### authorization code

-- generally implemented by BFFs; is the most secure by default
+- requires a fullstack app; is the most secure by default as everything is kept in the BFF

+- use cases

-- often used by fullstack apps that request specific scopes to a users identity
+  - often used with SSO to request specific scopes to a users identity

+- not useful for

+  - service acocunts: as you need a user to authenticate
+  - any environment where you cant store secrets (your application needs an ID and PW with the auth server)

+- key elements

+  - auth code: token the BFF receives after a user authenticates with an auth server; enables the BFF to retrieve an access & refresh token for this specific user
+  - access token: token for a specific user
+  - refresh token: refresh token for a specific user
+  - client secret: your apps PW you create with an auth server
+  - client id: your apps ID you create with an auth server

 - flow

-  - client navigates to a front and request a login
+  - your user needs to authenticate with an auth server to prove their identity
+  - on some screen in your app, they click `sign in with GOOGLE`
-  - the BFF sends you to an auth server (identity provider) and client authenticates and grants authorization the BFF requests
+  - the BFF redirects the auser to an auth server (identity provider, e.g. google) and the user authenticates and grants authorization for your application to access their identity
-  - the BFF receives an auth code, client id, and client secret from the auth server
+  - the BFF receives an auth code from the auth server
-  - the BFF uses the 3 elements to thit the authserver/token endpoint to get an access & refresh token
+  - the BFF uses its client ID & secret + the auth code to thit the authserver/token endpoint to get an access & refresh token for this specific user
   - the BFF informs the client that the user has authorized the full stack app

+- benefits

+  - only the one-time use authorization code is exposed
+  - the application never sees the users credentials
+  - the client nor the user never see the access or refresh token (its kept in the BFF)

 ### extensions